Skip navigation

 Apartments and shared property

-If you live in an apartment or townhouse, or have shared ownership of some part of your residential property, you’ll need to prepare differently for the effects of a natural disaster compared to people living in a stand-alone house.
+How to prepare for a natural hazard event if you live in an apartment or townhouse, or have shared ownership of some part of your residential property.

-• Find out about your property ownership type, any insurance requirements, and how any insurance held by you and other shared property owners might cover you in the event of a natural disaster.
+• Find out about your property ownership type, any insurance requirements, and how any insurance held by you and other shared property owners might cover you in the event of a natural hazard event.

 • Work with other owners and tenants to prepare your shared property and ensure an active body corporate or other management structure is in place.